 All schools shall assure access to school counseling programs for all students through a standards-driven guidance program that is comprehensive in scope, developmental in nature and focused on the academic, personal/social and career development needs of all students.
-All guidance counselors will develop, in collaboration with the principal, a Guidance Plan in a format to be determined by the District.
+All guidance counselors will develop, in collaboration with the principal, a Guidance Plan in a format to be determined by the Division of Curriculum District.
 The plan will support the School Improvement Plan and be based upon national counseling standards.
 The high school plan will include a plan for ensuring that every 8th and 10th grader is given an opportunity to participate in a face-to-face activity with a guidance counselor that involves the student in reviewing course selections and comparing those selections with requirements for career and/or postsecondary plans.

-- 1. Exit Interviews: An exit interview shall be conducted with any student who drops out of school.
+1. Exit Interviews: An exit interview shall be conducted with any student who drops out of school.
 The interview shall be conducted by the student's guidance counselor or other school personnel to determine the reasons for the student's decision to drop out of school and to determine what actions could be taken to keep the student in school.
 The student must be informed of opportunities to continue his or her education in a different environment, including, but not limited to, adult education and GED test preparation.
 The student will complete a survey in the format prescribed by the DOE to provide data on student reasons for terminating enrollment and actions taken by schools to keep students enrolled.
 (F.S.
-1003.21(1)2(c)). - Each school is required to prepare an annual comprehensive guidance plan that ensures every student receives guidance services.
-This plan is to be submitted through the eAGP (Electronic Annual Guidance Plan) which shall be signed by the counselor and the principal and submitted to the District Guidance Coordinator by October 1.
-The plan shall be evaluated at the end of the fourth quarter, through data aimed at improving student achievement.
-The end-of-year report shall be submitted to the District Guidance Coordinator by June 1 each year.
-The foundation for the guidance plan must be the national standards adopted by the American School Counseling Association.
-The standards support the development of academic skills, career skills, and personal/social skills. guidance plan must support the school's School Improvement Plan and focus on results-oriented outcomes, with data being collected to demonstrate the outcomes.
-Both proactive and reactive guidance interventions are to be logged through the Behavioral Academic Support and Instruction System (BASIS).
-Counselors are expected to use a variety of methods to provide services including classroom guidance lessons, small groups for targeted issues or behaviors, and individual counseling and consultation.
-It should be noted that heavy reliance on one-to-one methods almost always results in some students not receiving any guidance services.
-Special attention should be given to addressing the needs of students retained to provide ongoing support as they progress to other grade levels.
+1003.21(1)2(c)).